dragoonDorise/pegasus-rp2-metadata/README.md

 - box 2d
 - wheel

-Remember to set a maximun width of 160px so we download img adapted to our RP2
+Remember to set a maximum width of 160px so we download img adapted to our RP2

 6 Install a cool theme, like [this one](https://github.com/dragoonDorise/switchOS) adapted for the RP2 by me.